-Last month I talked about how to differentiate you from the pack, specifically with seated massage.
-Whether you are using it as your main business model or only participating in events as a way to market yourself, it’s important to stand out in a memorable way.
+Last month I talked about how to differentiate you from the pack, specifically with a seated massage.
+Whether you are using it as your main business model or only participating in events as a way to market yourself, it’s important to stand out memorably.
 To be talked about…in a good way.

 I had mentioned that I have a basket of tools, protocols, and added value treatments that I like to utilize.
-All are meant to enhance the experience for the client, add to my marketability, and increase effectiveness while lessening the wear and tear on my body I wanted to share a few with you and encourage you to try them out.
+All are meant to enhance the client's experience, add to my marketability, and increase effectiveness while lessening the wear and tear on my body.
+I wanted to share a few with you and encourage you to try them out.

 Additional Supplies List: